Oklahoma City Comets: Oklahoma City 89ers (1962–1997)

 After the Houston Buffaloes of the American Association were purchased for territorial rights by the Houston Colt .45s (later the Houston Astros) of the National League, the big league club decided to move the Buffs elsewhere.
 In July 1961, Spec Richardson, who was then general manager of the Buffs, met with Oklahoma City officials and boosters, and agreed to move the team.
 After a unanimous approval from the American Association's board of directors, the current franchise began play in 1962 as the top affiliate of the Houston Colt .45s.
-The 89ers won the PCL championship in 1963 and 1965.
+The 89ers moved to the Pacific Coast League after the AA went on hiatus in 1963, and won the PCL championship in 1963 and 1965.
+They returned to the AA in 1969.

 The Astros divested the team to Tulsa businessman, P. C. Dixon, in November 1970.
 The franchise affiliated with Cleveland from 1973 and 1975 and with the Philadelphia Phillies from 1976 until 1982.

 The Texas Rangers became the parent club in 1983.
-The 89ers won the American Association championship in 1992 and 1996 as an affiliate of the Rangers.
+The 89ers won the American Association championship in 1992 and 1996 as top affiliate of the Rangers.